raydeng2007/Blog/src/pages/04–09–2018-first-post/index.md

 ---
 In this first blog I want to give you a brief introduction of who I am and what this blog is mainly about.
-I intended this blog to be a sports analytics blog at first, but then I thought it can also serve as a blog just about my life.
+I intended this blog to be a sports analytics blog at first, but then I thought it can also serve as a blog just about my life as well as my career.

 As a kid growing up, I always enojoyed playing and watching basketball, maybe because I was tall, maybe because I was raised in the US, either way, ever since then, playing and watching basketball has always been